 - Family situations, where the other shareholders are content for the selling shareholder to receive full price

 The financial consequences of having or not having a minority discount can be very significant for the parties involved, and there may also be tax implications for the seller if HMRC considers that the sale price was more than market value.
-We have extensive experience of advising on the value of minority shareholdings in a sale situation and can be instructed to assist the buyer, the seller or the shareholders generally.
+We have extensive experience of advising on the value of minority shareholdings in a sale situation and can be instructed to assist the buyer, the seller or the shareholders generally with a minority shareholding valuation.